Apply now to get early access pricing — forever!

 In this article, we’ll cover some of the symptoms that might pop up during IVF and how therapy can help:

-Symptoms you might experience with IVF
+Challenges you might experience with IVF

 Fertility stress

-If you’re considering IVF or currently undergoing it, then you know the journey toward IVF can be stressful.
-Couples who pursue IVF usually have some form of fertility complication whether it’s blocked fallopian tubes, PCOS, irregular cycles, low sperm count, other male infertility challenges, etc. Couples have usually been trying to conceive naturally for at least 12 months if not much longer to no avail.
+Before choosing IVF, couples have usually been trying to conceive naturally for at least 12 months, if not much longer, to no avail.
 This can be draining and frustrating on its own.
 And while IVF is a hopeful option for many women and couples, it is still a complicated process of researching doctors, understanding the success rates (studies rate a success rate of 20-55% depending on age), and navigating symptoms and emotions.

 Relationship tension